Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Conclusions and outlook

-One of the most important tasks of future coliders is to study the properties of the Higgs-like particle with $m_h=125-126$ GeV discovered at the LHC.
-Current measurements of its spin, parity, and interactions, seem consistent with the SM, where its couplings to fermions and gauge bosons are proportional to the particle mass.
-We have studied the variations on these couplings, within a model with extended Higgs sector, where the masses for each fermion type, arise from a different Higgs doublet.
-This model also includes mixing of the Higgs doublets with a Flavon field, which generates the Yukawa hierarchies and induces Flavor-violating Higgs couplings at acceptable rates.
-Constraints on these couplings, derived from Higgs search at LHC, and their implications for FCNC top decay $t\to ch$, were discussed too.
-We find that this mode could reach a BR of order $10^{-4}$, which could be studied at LHC.
-In the down-quark and lepton sectors, there are also interesting aspects to study in the future, such as the rates for rare b-decays. or the decay $h \to \tau\mu$ can be induced at rates that could be detected at future colliders.
-The complementarity of future coliders has been studied in \cite{Kanemura:2014dea}.
+This model includes mixing of the Higgs doublets with a flavon field, which generates the Yukawa hierarchies and induces flavor-violating Higgs couplings at acceptable rates.
+Constraints on these couplings are derived from the contributions to K and D mixing and from the Higgs searches at the LHC.
+Their implications are discussed.
+On one hand, from the former set, the following upper bounds to the effective couplings are found $\kappa^d \widetilde{z}^d_{12} < 1 \times 10^{-6}$ and $\kappa^u \widetilde{z}^u_{12} < 1 \times 10^{-8}$.
+On the other, from the constraints coming from the Higgs searches at the LHC, the B.R. of the FCNC top decay $t\to ch$ is considered.
+We find that this mode could reach a B.R. of order $10^{-3}$, which could be studied at the LHC.
+In the down-type quarks and lepton sectors, there are also interesting aspects to study in the future, such as the rates for rare b-decays or the decay $h \to \tau\mu$ which could be induced at rates that could be detected at future colliders \cite{DiazCruz:1999xe}.
+The complementarity of future colliders has been studied in \cite{Kanemura:2014dea}.

-There are two aspects of our model that give some hope to meassure the Higgs couplings with light fermions, namely Dark matter and LFV.
-In the case of DM, it is possible that its interaction with nucleons could be mediated by the higgs boson, which depends on the strength of the Higgs interaction with nucleons, which in turn depends on the Higgs coupling with light fermions.
+There are two aspects of our model that give some hope to measure the Higgs couplings with light fermions, namely, DM and LFV.
+In the case of DM, it is possible that its interaction with nucleons could be mediated by the Higgs boson, which depends on the strength of the Higgs interaction with nucleons, which in turn depends on the Higgs coupling with light fermions.
 Therefore, by searching for DM-nucleon dispersion, one is also testing the Higgs coupling with light quarks.
 Similar remarks hold when one considers $e-\mu$ conversion, where the Higgs nucleon interaction appears.
-Thus, nature could be extra benevolent, and besides showing evidence of the new physics, it will allow to test the couplings of light quarks with Higgs.
+Thus, nature could be extra benevolent, and besides showing evidence of the new physics, it would allow to test the couplings of light quarks with the Higgs.